Gender Artifacts in Visual Datasets: Conclusion

 \subsection{Datasets}

-We focus our analysis on two datasets: COCO~\cite{lin2014microsoft} and OpenImages~\cite{kuznetsova2020open}.
-We select these datasets as they are widely used across different computer vision tasks~\cite{ferraro2015survey,hossain2019comprehensive,minaee2021image}, making it particularly important to investigate biases that may be present in these datasets~\cite{creel2021leviathan}.
+We focus our analysis on COCO~\cite{lin2014microsoft} and OpenImages~\cite{kuznetsova2020open} as they are widely used across different computer vision tasks~\cite{ferraro2015survey,hossain2019comprehensive,minaee2021image}, making it particularly important to investigate biases present in these datasets~\cite{creel2021leviathan}.
 COCO has been the testbed for previous work on bias mitigation~\cite{hendricks2018women,wang2019balanced,mals} making it central to our analyses.
 We use OpenImages to validate that our findings on COCO are generalizable.
 These datasets are also unique in that we are able to derive labels from existing annotations for perceived gender expression to train a gender artifact model.

-\smallsec{COCO} To obtain labels for perceived gender expression, we derive the labels from the COCO 2014 captions following prior work~\cite{zhao2021captionbias,mals}.
-Using a pre-defined list of female and male descriptors (see Appendix~\ref{sec:genderlabels}), we query to see if at least two of the five manual captions contain gendered descriptors and label the images accordingly.
-We discard images that contain both female and male descriptors.
-While this method may introduce bias into our dataset, such as excluding images of multiple people, we derive labels in this way as it is standard in existing bias mitigation methods~\cite{mals,wang2019balanced,hendricks2018women}.
-The dataset is split into training, validation, and test sets consisting of 18,638, 4,097, and 10,818 images respectively.
-The distribution of each data subset is skewed towards people labeled male, which comprise $69.2\%$ of the dataset.

-\smallsec{OpenImages} For OpenImages, we use the annotations from More Inclusive Annotations for People (MIAP)~\cite{schumann2021step}.
-We only select person-level annotations that are not occluded or truncated.
-To collapse the person-level annotations to image-level annotations, we use the gender expression annotation of the person in the largest bounding box.
-We exclude images if the second largest bounding box is annotated with an individual of a different gender expression, and is more than half the size of the largest bounding box.
-The dataset is split into training, validation, and test sets consisting of 14,264, 3,318, and 10,181 images respectively.
-The distribution is skewed towards males, which comprise $62.9\%$ of the dataset.
+For COCO, following Zhao et al.~\cite{mals}, we derive gender labels using the COCO 2014 captions as this practice is standard in existing bias mitigation methods~\cite{hendricks2018women,wang2019balanced,mals}.
+For OpenImages, we use the More Inclusive Annotations for People (MIAP)~\cite{schumann2021step} and exclude images with more than one person of different gender labels.
+Notably both datasets are skewed male: 69.2\% COCO and 62.9\% OpenImages.